Assertions are used in test step to verify that the API invocation response is as expected.

 XMLValidAgainstXSD Assertion

-Used to verify that the actual (API response) XML conforms to specified XML Schema.
+Used for verifying that the actual (API response) XML conforms to specified XML Schema.

 The assertion supports validating against a single XSD, or a zip containing multiple XSDs with folder structures and import/include relationship.